EricDeiman/proto/readme.md

 The `tools` directory holds a number of tools for building code files for the compiler, along with running test and comparing outputs.

 The `virtualmachine` holds the code for the virtual machine `compilervm` generates code for.

+# Note
+This code is originally from 2020.
+I'm only now putting it on my GitHub.